PrashantMohta/ModdingDocs/Satchel/BetterMenus/better-menus.md

 Modes chosenMode = Modes.Mode1;
 MenuRef = new Menu("Example Mod Menu", new Element[]
 {
+    new HorizontalOption(
-    new HorizontalOption("Choose Mode",
+        name: "Choose Mode",
-        "Choose from the following modes",
+        description: "Choose from the following modes",
-        Enum.GetNames(typeof(Modes)), //get an string array of all values in Modes enum (index) => //the function that will be run when a new option is set {
+        values: Enum.GetNames(typeof(Modes)), //get an string array of all values in Modes enum
+        ApplySetting: (index) => //the function that will be run when a new option is set {
             chosenMode = (Modes)index;